fred-lev/k8s-lab/README.md

 The code in this repo deploys and configure a simple kubernetes cluster running in GCP.

 By default the cluster is made of 1 controller and 2 worker nodes.
-The number of workers can be adjust by increasing `worker.count` in [terraform.tfvars](terraform/lab/terraform.tfvars)
+The number of workers can be adjusted by increasing `worker.count` in [terraform.tfvars](terraform/lab/terraform.tfvars)

 The CNI plugin used by the cluster is [Calico](https://docs.projectcalico.org/about/about-calico).